 The knowledge exists to begin that transformation now, but what has been lacking is collective will.
 As a sector, we must work together to reshape our approach to architecture and urbanism at the speed and scale the crises demand.

 We commit to:

-To sign and be the main contact, you must be a principal or partner of your firm, or otherwise have the authority to commit your firm as a signatory to US Architects Declare.
+To sign and be the main contact for your firm, you must be a principal or partner, or otherwise have the authority to commit your firm as a signatory to US Architects Declare.
 You cannot sign using an [email protected] email address.